Rotary Forum is back on 31 May 2016.

 The Forum programme included both local case studies across the social, economic and environment sectors, and experts on emerging governance models.

-Further background information available here >
+Background information on the 2014 Forum available here >